kitoran/Hyperbolic/README.md

 # Hyperbolic

-Hyperbolic space

-You walk around in hyperbolic space with w, s, a, d keys.
+Press w, s, a, d keys to move in hyperbolic space.
-Rotate viewport with mouse.
+Move mouse to rotate viewport.

-Program prints insatiny in stdout.
+App prints insatiny to stdout.
 Insanity is error accumulated in motion matrix.
-Program only draws sane pictures when insanity is close to zero.
+Sane pictures are only drawn when insanity is close to zero.